Taipei University of Marine Technology light rail station

 Taipei University of Marine Technology (Chinese: 台北海洋大學) is a light rail station on the Danhai light rail, which is operated by the New Taipei Metro.
 It is located at the Tamsui District, New Taipei, Taiwan.

 Station overview

-The station is an at-grade station with 2 side platforms.
+This is an at-grade station with two side platforms.
 It is located at Section 3, Binhai Rd, and as the name suggests, is located near the Taipei University of Marine Technology.
 It is part of the Blue Coast Line on the Danhai light rail, with its terminus being V26 Tamsui Fisherman's Wharf.